maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-36.md

 mapping failedStateSyncs (uint stateId ⇒ bytes encodedData (abi.encode(receiver, data)).

-which can be re-executed once by anyone through an external method `retryStateSync(uint stateId)`
+which can be re-executed once by anyone through an external method `replayFailedStateSync(uint stateId)`

 This would delete the entry in failedStateSyncs mapping only on a successful call.